topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/Code.md

  There are 14 objects in the game that require us to have a combination of objects to kill/get.
 This table lists a number of configurations for each of these objects.
-On initialization, a random list is chosen from the possibile lists for each object.
+On initialization, a random list is chosen from the possible lists for each object.

  Note that none of these are treasures, so the game can't be unwinnable because a creature carries the object needed to kill it.